 If the application needs to be aware of messages but will not be preforming any processing of the message, you can indicate that the messages should be forwarded on a notification-only basis.
-If "notification-only" present in a GKTMP registration message (which means that notification-only is set to true at the API), the Cisco IOS Gatekeeper will forward messages that meet the trigger criteria but will not expect a response.
-If notification-only is not present (which means that notification-only is set to false at the API), the Cisco IOS Gatekeeper will forward messages that meet the trigger criteria and await a corresponding RESPONSE message from the external application.
+If notification-only is present in a GKTMP registration message (which means that notification-only is set to true at the API), the Cisco IOS Gatekeeper forwards messages that meet the trigger criteria but does not expect a response.
+If notification-only is not present (which means that notification-only is set to false at the API), the Cisco IOS Gatekeeper forwards messages that meet the trigger criteria and awaits a corresponding RESPONSE message from the external application.